Glomerulonephritis can be caused by various disorders, such as infections, an inherited genetic disorder, or autoimmune disorders.

 About half of the people with acute glomerulonephritis have no symptoms.
 If symptoms do occur, the first to appear are tissue swelling (edema) due to fluid retention, low urine volume, and production of urine that is dark because it contains blood.
 Edema may first appear as puffiness of the face and eyelids but later is prominent in the legs.
 Blood pressure increases (see The Body's Control of Blood Pressure The Body's Control of Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ) as kidney function becomes impaired.
 Some people become drowsy or confused.
 In older people, nonspecific symptoms, such as nausea and a general feeling of illness (malaise), are more common.

 When rapidly progressive glomerulonephritis develops, weakness, fatigue, and fever are the most frequent early symptoms.
 Loss of appetite, nausea, vomiting, abdominal pain, and joint pain are also common.
-About 50% of people have a flu-like illness in the month before kidney failure develops.
-These people have edema and usually produce very little urine.
+About 50% of people have a flu-like illness in the month before kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more develops.
+These people have edema Swelling Swelling is due to excess fluid in the tissues.
+The fluid is predominantly water.
+Swelling may be widespread or confined to a single limb or part of a limb.
+Swelling is often in the feet and... read more and usually produce very little urine.
 High blood pressure is uncommon and rarely severe when it does occur.

 Because chronic glomerulonephritis usually causes only very mild or subtle symptoms, it goes undetected for a long time in most people.
 Edema may occur.
 High blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more is common.
 The disease may progress to kidney failure, which can cause itchiness, decreased appetite, nausea, vomiting, fatigue, and difficulty breathing.

 Doctors investigate the possibility of acute glomerulonephritis in people who develop symptoms that suggest the disorder.
 They also investigate the possibility in people whose laboratory test results (which may be done to evaluate nonspecific symptoms or as part of a routine medical evaluation) indicate kidney dysfunction or blood in the urine.
-Laboratory tests show variable amounts of protein and blood cells in the urine and often kidney dysfunction, as shown by a high concentration of urea and creatinine (waste products) in the blood.
+Laboratory tests show variable amounts of protein and blood cells in the urine.
+Blood tests show a high concentration of urea and creatinine (waste products) in the blood.

-In people with rapidly progressive glomerulonephritis, casts (clumps of red blood cells or white blood cells) are often visible in a urine sample that is examined under a microscope.
+In people with rapidly progressive glomerulonephritis, casts are often visible in a urine sample that is examined under a microscope.
+Casts are clumps of red blood cells or white blood cells, caused by damage to the glomerulus and formed by cells sticking together in the tubule.
 Blood tests usually detect anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more .

 When doctors suspect glomerulonephritis, a biopsy of a kidney Tissue and Cell Sampling Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more is usually done to confirm the diagnosis, help determine the cause, and determine the amount of scarring and potential for reversibility.
 Kidney biopsy is done by inserting a needle in one of the kidneys under ultrasound or computed tomography (CT) guidance to obtain a small amount of kidney tissue.
 Although kidney biopsy is an invasive procedure and occasionally can cause complications, it is usually safe.